Well Women's Screening Course

-SHFPACT offers a Well Women's Screening Course specifically designed and developed to provide nurses, enrolled nurses, and midwives working in primary health care, with the skills and knowledge required to undertake Cervical Screening Tests under the new National Cervical Screening Program Guidelines.
+SHFPACT offers a Well Women's Screening Course specifically designed and developed to provide nurses working in primary health care, with the skills and knowledge required to undertake Cervical Screening Tests under the new National Cervical Screening Program Guidelines.

-The aim of this course is to equip registered nurses, registered midwives, and enrolled nurses working in primary care with the knowledge and skills needed to achieve competency in undertaking Cervical Screening Tests in the context of a well women's screening consultation.
+The aim of this course is to equip nurses working in primary care with the knowledge and skills needed to achieve competency in undertaking Cervical Screening Tests in the context of a well women's screening consultation.

 On completion of this course participants will be expected to:

 - Demonstrate confidence and competence in performing cervical screening in the context of well women’s screening.

 - Demonstrate accurate history taking skills and clear documentation for a well women’s screen.

 - Articulate the preventative health issues relevant to a well women’s screen, including contraceptive information, STI information, screening for chlamydia, breast health, continence information and education, and menopause information.